DmnChzl/PicturesRenamer/README.md

 #Prerequisites

-You need to have a Python environment sur votre ordinateur and this package :
+You need to have a Python environment on your computer and this package :

 - PIL